What are Emergency Alerts?

 In the event of a campus emergency, it is vital that Lakeland Community College is able to contact you as quickly as possible with critical information regarding campus emergencies or closures and we will send you notifications through this system.
 As a current credit student or college employee, your primary phone number, cell phone number (if provided) and college e-mail address have been pre-loaded into the notification system.
 We strongly encourage you to review your information and update it if needed, so please take the time to ensure that your primary and cell phone numbers are current [MORE INFO].

-When a cell number is part of your default contact information, you MUST respond to the one time opt-in text message to receive emergency text alerts.
+When a cell number is part of your default contact information, you are automatically opted in to text alerts.

 For additional information and frequently asked questions [CLICK HERE]